scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

    more important and difficult.
    We present ``libyt``, an open source C++ library, that allows researchers to analyze and visualize data using ``yt`` or other Python packages in parallel during simulation runtime.
-   We describe the code method for reading adaptive mesh refinement grid data structure, handling data transition between Python and simulation with minimal memory overhead, and conducting analysis with no additional time penalty using Python C API and NumPy C API.
+   We describe the code method for organizing adaptive mesh refinement grid data structure and simulation data, handling data transition between Python and simulation with minimal memory overhead, and conducting analysis with no additional time penalty using Python C API and NumPy C API.
    We demonstrate how it solves the problem in astrophysical simulations and increases disk usage efficiency.
 Finally, we conclude it with discussions about ``libyt``.

-   (TODO: needs review)

 .. class:: keywords